polkafoundry/polkadocs/docs/feature/README.md

 A user has to stake or pay some amount of cryptocurrency (often called gas or fees) on available blockchains for each transaction he/she makes.
 Therefore, to try out an application, they will have to go to some unfamiliar and insecure exchanges to buy some cryptocurrency first.
 This has already made onboarding an unpleasant experience right from the beginning.

-Despite the fact that some apps try to mitigate this by utilizing a central payer, still, doing this ruins the benefit of blockchain.
+Although some apps try to mitigate this by utilizing a central payer, still, doing this ruins the benefit of blockchain.
 To overcome this hassle, Icetea allows an application to pay transaction fees for its users in a decentralized manner.
 As a result, Onboarding becomes seamless since apps now can employ much more flexible monetization strategies, such as free, freemium, pay-to-unlock, and in-dapp-purchase models.

 ## Biz-ready features
 ### 1-click Token Issuing